 Barnard’s obligations to investigate and adjudicate in a prompt timeframe under Title IX and other college policies apply to matters governed under this Policy, and Barnard cannot agree to extensive delays solely to accommodate the schedule of an Advisor of Choice.
-The determination of what is reasonable shall be made by the Title IX Coordinator or designee.
+The determination of what is reasonable shall be made by the Director of Nondiscrimination and Title IX or designee.
 Barnard will not be obligated to delay a meeting or hearing under this process more than five (5) days due to the unavailability of an Advisor of Choice, and may offer the party the opportunity to obtain a different Advisor of Choice or utilize one provided by Barnard.

 Barnard will provide, to a party whose participation is invited or expected, written notice of the date, time, location, participants, and purpose of all hearings, investigative interviews, or other meetings with a party, with sufficient time for the party to prepare to participate.

 Each party may request a one-time delay in the Grievance Process of up to five (5) days for good cause (granted or denied in the sole judgment of the Director of Nondiscrimination and Title IX, or designee) provided that the requestor provides reasonable notice and the delay does not overly inconvenience other parties.

 For example, a request to take a five day pause made an hour before a hearing for which multiple parties and their advisors have traveled to and prepared for shall generally not be granted, while a request for a five day pause in the middle of investigation interviews to allow a party to obtain certain documentary evidence shall generally be granted.